-- The quality of the nominee, including their past academic and/or professional performance and experience, likely future performance, and their preparedness for doctoral study in terms of relevant research skills and experience. - The quality of the research proposal, including the clarity and cogency of the research questions, awareness of relevant research in the field, the sources to be used, and the appropriateness of the proposed approach/methodology. - The coherence, importance and viability of the proposed research, and in particular the feasibility of completion within 42 months (or 84 months part-time). - The fit of the supervisory team, including supervisors' subject expertise in relation to the proposed research; ability to develop nominee's skills and professional competence; past success in supervising doctoral students; and any involvement in postgraduate training.
-In identifying supervisory teams, nominees and supervisors should consider the full spectrum of expertise available across the NBCDTP.14 - The degree to which the Nomination Form provides a detailed account of how the specific training and development needs of the nominee will be met. - The quality of the research environment across the NBCDTP, in terms of school/ departmental research strengths, interdisciplinary research groups, clusters, centres, institutes, and external partnerships, as well as the ways in which the nominee will be integrated into this environment.
+- The quality of the nominee, including their past academic and/or professional performance and experience, likely future performance, and their preparedness for doctoral study in terms of relevant research skills and experience. - The quality of the research proposal, including the clarity and cogency of the research questions, awareness of relevant research in the field, the sources to be used, and the appropriateness of the proposed approach/methodology. - The coherence, importance and viability of the proposed research, and in particular the feasibility of completion within 42 months (or 84 months part-time). - The fit of the supervisory team, including supervisors' subject expertise in relation to the proposed research; ability to develop nominee's skills and professional competence; evidence of ability to successfully supervise doctoral students across the supervisory team; and any involvement in postgraduate training.
+In identifying supervisory teams, nominees and supervisors should consider the full spectrum of expertise available across the NBCDTP.13 - The degree to which the Nomination Form provides a detailed account of how the specific training and development needs of the nominee will be met. - The quality of the research environment across the NBCDTP, in terms of school/ departmental research strengths, interdisciplinary research groups, clusters, centres, institutes, and external partnerships, as well as the ways in which the nominee will be integrated into this environment.